awsdocs/amazon-redshift-management-guide/doc_source/serverless-connecting.md

 After you configure Amazon Redshift Serverless to accept connections from public clients, follow these steps to connect\.

 1. On the Amazon Redshift console, select the Serverless dashboard, choose **Workgroup configuration**, and select the workgroup\.
 Under **Data access**, choose **Edit** to view the **Network and security** settings\.
 Note the VPC security group for the workgroup\.
 Go to Amazon VPC and choose **Security groups** from the menu\.
 Choose your security group ID in the list\.
 The security group has configuration settings that include **Inbound rules**\.
 Choose **Edit inbound rules** and create a rule that specifies the source IP address to allow, and the port\.
-The default port for Amazon Redshift is 5439\.

 1. On the Amazon VPC service console, verify that your VPC has an internet gateway attached to it\.
 To connect to a publicly accessible cluster from the public internet, an internet gateway must be attached to the route table\.
 Confirm that the internet gateway's target is set with source 0\.0\.0\.0/0 or a public IP CIDR\.
 The route table must be associated with the VPC subnet where your cluster resides\.

    For more information about attaching an internet gateway, see the section *Create and attach an internet gateway* in [Connect to the internet using an internet gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html)\.

-1. On your client, set an inbound firewall rule to accept traffic on port 5439\.
+1. On your client, set an inbound firewall rule to accept traffic on the port you chose when creating the serverless endpoint\.

 1. Connect with your client tool, such as PSQL\.
 Using your Amazon Redshift Serverless domain as the host, enter the following:

    ```
-   psql "host=redshift-serverless-dns-name.region.amazonaws.com dbname=dev port=5439 user=admin"
+   psql "workgroup-name.account-id.region.amazonaws.com dbname=dev port=5439 user=admin"
    ```

+When you turn on the publicly accessible setting, Amazon Redshift Serverless creates an Elastic IP address\.
+It's a static IP address that is associated with your AWS account\.
+Clients outside the VPC can use it to connect\.
+It gives you the ability to change your underlying network configuration without affecting client connections\.